-The Lemon Drop cocktail is a drink based on Vodka.
-It's often served in a sugar-rimmed Martini glass as it's thought to be a take on the classic Vodka Martini.
-Therefore, the drink is often called Lemon Drop Martini - the IBA also lists the cocktail under that name.
+Often served in a sugar-rimmed Martini glass, the Lemon Drop is mostly perceived as a modern take on the classic Vodka Martini.
+Hence, the drink is often called Lemon Drop Martini - the IBA also lists it under that name.

 History of the Lemon Drop cocktail

 Norman Jay Hobday, a former Vietnam veteran, started his new career as a bar owner in 1969 when he opened Henry Africa's Bar in San Francisco.